 To be eligible, you need to:

-- provide a letter of commitment from your organization to participate in the Leadership Journey (unless you are an independent contractor)
+- Provide a letter of recommendation from your organization to participate in the Leadership Journey (unless you are an independent contractor)

 Participating in the Colorado Tourism Leadership Journey is a significant time commitment.
 Only one excused absence is allowed to accommodate extreme circumstances.

 If you are selected for the class, you are responsible for:

 - $2,850 for tuition, which includes attendance at one Colorado Governor’s Tourism Conference, all program facilitation, meals and activity fees at the five experiences across the state.
 (Limited scholarships for tuition, travel reimbursement or child care stipends are available based on need.
 Contact email@example.com for more information.)

 - Costs for travel and lodging (about $200 per night) to take part in experiences.

 - Attending a minimum of four of the five experiences (including final experience at the Governor’s Conference)